pgorman/dangerjaunt/dangerjaunt.md

 #### 5. Phantasmal Force ####

 This spell paints a realistic illusion.
-Those who behold and believe the illusion (save vs. spell) suffer real damage from any phantasmal assaults.
+Those who behold and believe the illusion (saving throw) suffer real damage from any phantasmal assaults.
 The illusion disappears when hit (AC 10).
 Range: 24''; duration: until dispelled.